Dividing Property In A Bay Area – California Divorce

 Answering Your Questions About Community Property

-• Did you have property that you brought to the marriage, but now you aren’t sure it remains separate property?
+- Did you have property that you brought to the marriage, but now you aren’t sure it remains separate property?
 You need an attorney knowledgeable about tracing issues in California community property law.

-• Do you think your spouse may be hiding assets?
+- Do you think your spouse may be hiding assets?
 If so, you need a lawyer who knows where to look and what to look for.
 Contact us to discuss your suspicions.

-• Are you a self-employed business owner?
+- Are you a self-employed business owner?
 You need a law firm that knows how to work with forensic accountants to get an accurate valuation of the business.
 Talk to us about the business evaluation process.

-• Have you already received the family home in an uncontested divorce, but can’t get your former spouse to sign the quit claim deed?
+- Have you already received the family home in an uncontested divorce, but can’t get your former spouse to sign the quit claim deed?
 You may need an attorney to enforce your order.
 Ask us about bringing a motion for contempt.

 Our goal as your family law attorneys is to ensure that what is rightfully yours remains yours in a final dissolution of marriage judgment.
 It is important to note that dividing assets and debts fairly is not always as easy as creating a ledger for distribution.
 For instance, retirement accounts and real property have different processes and may involve different strategies in the overall property distribution analysis.
 Similarly, tracing premarital property and any commingling are complex issues that require skilled analysis.

-Your California Community Property Law Attorneys
+Your Alameda And Contra Costa County Community Property Law Attorneys

 Get tailored advice and skilled representation in your divorce by contacting our law firm.
 We offer free initial consultations, and we can help you understand the way that property will be divided in your case.
 We have offices in Pleasanton and Danville to serve you.
 Call 925-271-4342.
+We serve clients in Alameda County, Contra Costa County and throughout the Bay Area.